RobbieBinnie/useful-scripts/rotate_and_store_spn_key/README.md

 The spn that is used to rotate the keys will either need the application administrator role, or be the owner of the spns which it is rotating.

+This script also assumes that the display name of the SPN will match the secret name in keyvault

 ## Running the script
 Example of how to run it shown in run_rotate_key.ps1, variables listed below (the guids for the SPN are obviously fake...):